bazel-contrib/yq.bzl/CONTRIBUTING.md

 Otherwise later tooling on CI will yell at you about formatting/linting violations.

-## Updating BUILD files

-Some targets are generated from sources.
-Currently this is just the `bzl_library` targets.
-Run `bazel run //:gazelle` to keep them up-to-date.

 ## Using this as a development dependency of other rules

-You'll commonly find that you develop in another WORKSPACE, such as some other ruleset that depends on rules_mylang, or in a nested WORKSPACE in the integration_tests folder.
+You'll commonly find that you develop in another WORKSPACE, such as some other ruleset that depends on this one, or in a nested WORKSPACE in the integration_tests folder.

 To always tell Bazel to use this directory rather than some release